prebid/prebid.github.io/dev-docs/modules/bidViewable.md

 - When a rendered PBJS bid is viewable the module will trigger BID_VIEWABLE event, which can be consumed by the winning bidder and analytics adapters
 - The module works with Banner, Outsteam and Native creatives

 Instead of listening for events, bidders may supply a ` bid.vurls ` array and this module may fire those pixels when the viewability signal is received.
 Publishers can control this with module config ` firePixels: true `.
-Please note that GDPR and USP related parameters will be added to the given URLs, here we have assumed that URLs will always have `?` symbol included.
+Please note that GDPR and USP related parameters will be added to the given URLs.

 {: .alert.alert-warning :}
 This feature doesn't seem to work with [Instream Video](/dev-docs/examples/instream-banner-mix.html), as GPT's impressionViewable event is not triggered for instream-video-creative